• Skip to primary navigation

 Adam Campbell is a current student in MA War Studies.
 His research interests include current issues in Japanese Security policy, the history of its relations with the U.S following the Second World War, and the history of the Soviet Union.

-Filed Under: Blog Article Tagged With: Article 9, feature, Japanese Security, Shinzo Abe
+Filed Under: Blog Article, Feature Tagged With: Adam Campbell, Article 9, feature, Japanese Security, Shinzo Abe

 The Road to Oligarchic Peace: Comparing the Nashville Conventions of 1850 and the Severodonetsk Congress of 2004